Hata clan: Israel

 Some 19th and 20th century pseudohistorians claimed that the Hata clan descended from a Jewish tribe that is often associated with the Ten Lost Tribes of ancient Israel (Samaria).
 While admitting that the clan's immigration route was ultimately from Korea to Japan, proponents of this theory believed that the clan members were in fact descendants of said Jewish tribesmen; claiming that they originated from Israel which travelled to Central Asia, then to mainland China, then to the Korean peninsula where they ultimately immigrated to Japan as their final destination.
 For further information, see Jewish ancestry theory.

 Silla

 Though not directly stated in either the Nihon Shoki or Shinsen Shōjiroku, modern Japanese scholars theorize Silla was the place of origin of the Hata clan.

-Modern analysis and accounts
+Modern analysis

-After extensive research and historical analysis, Japanese historians have confirmed that the Hata clan originated from Silla and not any of the previously mentioned kingdoms.
+After numerous archaeological excavations, extensive investigations, and historical research throughout the decades, Japanese historians have long-established that the Hata clan originated from Silla and not any of the previously mentioned kingdoms.

 The city of Kyoto and Fushimi Inari-taisha (the shrine that was built by the clan and officially commemorates it) have publicly stated that "despite the ancient records being unreliable, it can be deduced that the Hata clan originates from the kingdom of Silla."
+The official Hata clan Historical Heritage Preservation Council (秦歴史遺産保存協議会) also came to the conclusion that Silla was indeed the place of origin after unearthing the clan's ruins throughout the council's longstanding archaeological excavations.

 The sentiment is also carried by researchers and historians worldwide with many re-evaluating the claims found in historical documents with modern day evidence.